Six Zoom Meetings Before Lunch

 I knew it was likely, after my post appeared in the Micro.blog timeline, that people would say something about how it’s too painful to watch a show like The West Wing now.
 Of course it is.
 But then, everything — even self-care — can seem too painful now.
 So I figured: if joy is laced with pain anyway, I might as well take comfort anywhere I can.
 And some of that comfort comes from watching escapist TV.

 Where I’m escaping to is, of course, jarringly different from the world as it is now.
 But this, too, has been oddly helpful.
 It has let me practice the transition back and forth between these two worlds, the comfort world and the Covid world.
-That moment of reëntry is, I think, what we actually find most painful: when we look away from the screen and see, out on the sidewalk, people walking by with face masks on.
+That moment of reëntry is what I think we actually find most painful: when we look away from the screen and see, out on the sidewalk, people walking by with face masks on.
 Oh, that, we think.
 I’d forgotten.

 One reason for this is that many of the normal boundaries around different activities and emotional spaces have broken down or disappeared (for instance, commutes).
 I have found that I need to be far more conscious than usual of what sorts of routines and rituals demarcate different activities for me.